pramendra/serverless-typescript-gcp/README.md

 3. .build/workflows/master.yml

-- Run CI and deploy function to Cloud functions when PR is merged into master
+- Run CI and deploy function to Cloud functions when PR is merged or code is pushed into master/dev branch
 - `service-master-function`